Library Services Directory - S to Z

 Skills for life

 Figures show that up to 20% of the population need some extra help with reading, writing and mathematics.
 Libraries in Cheshire East provide some materials to help with reading, writing and maths, and can also supply details of local courses.
 Libraries are welcoming places, and staff are always willing to give advice.
 The library can be a useful place for people to find the books that may ease them back into reading for pleasure when they do not want to enrol for a formal course at a college.

 Quick Read books, written by recognised authors especially for adults who find reading difficult, are stocked in many of our libraries.
 We also stock material for people whose want to learn English as an Additional Language (EAL).

 Although these collections are housed in various libraries, items from selected collections can be reserved through any library in the county.
-These are a Militaria collection and a collection of Plays (MS Excel, 404KB) based at Chester library; Agricultural at Reaseheath College, Nantwich; Vocal Scores at the County Reserve Store and Special Needs collections for children at Chester Library, Crewe Library, Macclesfield Library and Winsford library.
+These are a Militaria collection and a collection of plays based at Chester library; Vocal Scores; and Special Needs collections for children Crewe Library and Macclesfield Library.